 It’s funny.
 I don’t have a street art background myself.
 I’m educated in modern and temporary art and before I started working for ASA I liked street art but it was not my main focus.
 Now, whilst walking through BIG ART, I notice how I somehow can -or try- to link every artwork I see to street art.
 I apparently am starting to develop a preference for art that looks like or has similarities with street art.

 In the former gym, the works by Floor van Keulen and Marjolijn van den Assem grab my attention.
 Both big, impressive artworks.
 The raw painting technique on museum cardboard against the brick wall makes them look edgy and I think both works will look good inside someone’s house as well as on the streets.

 An other work that works very well with its background is made by Leoniek Bontje.
 It shows her two daughters, for always attached to each other by the wire they’re both made of.
-From distance the work looks like a pencil drawing.
-When you look closer, you notice the wire’s are so attached with each other, they could never be detangled.
+From distance, the work looks like a pencil drawing.
+When you look closer, you notice the wires are so attached to each other, they could never be detangled.

 A blissful and satisfied feeling